jiowcl/MQL-CopyTrade/README.md

 ## TODO

-- Trading hours during which the subscriber is allowed to trade
+- Trading hours during which the subscriber is allowed to trade (Solved)
 - Invert original trade direction (Solved)
 - Copy orders with specific Symbols (Solved)
 - More examples